 This is our initial public offering of our common stock.
-We are offering 10,586,316 shares of common stock.
+We are offering 8,900,000 shares of common stock.
 Prior to this offering, there has been no public market for our shares.
-The initial public offering price is \$19.00 per share.
-Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "BDTX."
+We expect that the initial public offering price will be between \$16.00 and \$18.00 per share.
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "BDTX."